Nothing says "summer" like barbecue, and firing up the grill can be an easy way to cook delicious, healthy food. These few tips can get you started.

 3. Marinate for 30 minutes to 6 hours (longer marinating time means more flavor and less cooking time).

-4. Heat the grill to high, then reduce to medium before cooking meat.
+4. Heat the grill to high; reduce it to medium before cooking meat.